25Ericcheong/go-fundamentals/README.md

 ### Concurrency

 - Having more than one thing in progress.
 An operation that does not block code in Go will run in a seaprate process called `goroutine`.
 To start a new `goroutine` we turn a function into a `go` statement by putting the keyword `go` in front of the function.
+- Only way to start a `goroutine` is to have `go` keyword in front of function call, usually use anonymous functions.
+- Useful because they can be executed at the sane time they are declared - by having `()` after the ending curly brace.
+Next, they maintain access to the lexical scope they are defined in - all variables available at the point when anonymous function is declared are also avaialble in the body of the function.

 ## About Tests